The Last Time I Committed Suicide: Reception

 The Last Time I Committed Suicide received mixed to positive reviews upon its release.
 In a review published on June 20, 1997, Stephen Holden of The New York Times praised the film's cinematography, writing, "Almost every shot is drenched in rich period detail so acute it has a surreal edge.
 When Cassady visits an office where one of his girlfriends works as a typist, the place is a hushed dimly lit cathedral to capitalism in which elaborately coiffed secretaries sit in rigid formation behind giant manual typewriters.
 Later, when Cassady and some friends steal a bright red convertible for a joy ride, the image of the cherry-red car jouncing through a field with snowcapped mountains in the background has the nostalgic tug of a Saturday Evening Post cover illustration."
 Variety remarked that the film "works well as an evocation of the youthful unrest that would soon find cogent subcultural expression."

 A critical review came from CNN's Paul Tatara, who states that the film's style "gives you a major headache."
 He also criticized Reeves' performance, stating that the actor is "void of talent" and "reciting his lines as if they're non-related words strung together as a memory exercise."
 Tatara concluded by pointing out that "The degrading treatment of the women in the film is its most offensive element."
-Kevin Thomas from the Los Angeles Times had a more positive view on Reeves' role in the film, writing that it "leaves you with a feeling of real respect for Reeves for showing up in this modestly budgeted film instead of Speed 2."
+Kevin Thomas from the Los Angeles Times had a more positive view on Reeves' role in the film, writing on June 20, 1997, that it "leaves you with a feeling of real respect for Reeves for showing up in this modestly budgeted film instead of Speed 2."
 However, he characterized Thomas Jane's portrayal of Cassady as "not all that distinctive", claiming that "we wouldn't have much reason to be watching this young man if his name weren't Neal Cassady."
 On a June 28, 1997 episode of Siskel and Ebert, The Last Time I Committed Suicide received a thumbs up from Gene Siskel and a thumbs down from Roger Ebert.
 Ebert stated that beat writer Lawrence Ferlinghetti, still alive, would have laughed at it.
 Three weeks later, Ferlinghetti responded to the program in a letter, in which he criticized the film for its "clean cut" portrayal of Cassady.